-By Mitchell Downes, partner at Mahoneys until 30 September 2021 after which time Mitchell will be practising as a barrister.
+By Mitchell Downes, a former Mahoneys partner now practising as a barrister.

 This paper has been prepared in response to claims by certain lawyers and body corporate managers that despite the BCCM Act prohibiting by-laws which restrict the type of residential use, short term or holiday lettings are not “residential use” and can therefore be prohibited by a by-law.